-There are certainly situations in which both of these options will make the most sense for your business, but organizations across the country are already investing heavily in education and training.
+There are certainly situations in which both of these options will make the most sense for your business, but organizations across the country are already investing heavily in education discovering the added benefits to retention and turnover rates.
 Investing in educational resources for current employees demonstrates to your workers that the company believes in their potential, and not merely their benefit to your checkbook.
 Employees who take advantage of education benefits have a turnover rate 50 percent lower than those who aren’t offered these opportunities.

 Employees are complex, so we should demonstrate our faith in them by giving them the tools to continue their education regardless of their position.
 Before looking for outside help to solve your company’s problems, consider that your leading lady or knight in shining armor may already exist in your company.

 Tangibly, here are 3 ways to enhance employee education:

 - Offer employees easy-to-use training quizzes for onboarding or new business practices that need to be better understood.
 In return, offer rewards for their efforts.
 This approach is not forceful and encourages the employee to self-initiate his or her education.
 This can be accomplished by implementing an online rewards and recognition program.